AliAkber-dev/sme-bi-case-study-application/vm-exercises.md

 *3 - 4 sentence description of why it’s important to to do this task (linking back to the learning objective).
 Explain how this would be used in a real-life situation.
 Why is it useful, what problem does it solve?*
 You can look at the same [exercise]([url](https://campus.datacamp.com/courses/case-study-analyzing-customer-churn-in-tableau/exploratory-analysis-1?ex=4)) from the Case Study: Analyzing Customer Churn in Tableau on how to write a good context.

 The initial step of any analysis starts by importing a raw dataset and exploring a few variables that will help us identify hidden patterns with the target variable; in this case "FraudFound".
 For finding that, we shall use some in-built functionalities of Tableau including Groups, Filters and Calculated Fields.
-With the use of these functionalities and conducting analyses on a few demographic variables such as Sex, Marital Status, Age of Vehicle, the learner will be able to identify key trends, types of anomalies and develop a practical understanding to approach a business problem related to Fraudulent or Anomalous Transactions.
+With the use of these functionalities and conducting analyses on a few demographic variables such as Policy Type, Vehicle Price, Age of Policy Holder - the learner will be able to identify key trends, types of anomalies and develop a practical understanding to approach a business problem related to Fraudulent or Anomalous Transactions.
 As such problems are prone to datasets where class imbalance is quite frequent, this Exploratory Data Analysis offers analytical principles to conduct a more complete report.
 #### Steps to be executed by the student (max 6)

 *Each bulleted instruction is a complete sentence that describes a specific task.*